joshuadavidthomas/django-bird/docs/params.md

 # Passing Parameters to Components

 django-bird provides two ways to pass parameters to your components: attributes and properties.
 While attributes and properties may look similar when using a component, they serve different purposes.

-Attributes are passed directly through to the underlying HTML elements, while properties are parameters that your component can use internally to control its rendering logic,
+Attributes are made available to your component template as a flattened string via the `{{ attrs }}` template context variable which can be used to apply HTML attributes to elements, while properties are accessible as individual values (e.g. `{{ props.variant }}`) that your component can use internally to control its rendering logic.

 Note that these parameters are distinct from [Slots](slots.md) - they are used to configured how your component behaves or renders, while slots define where content should be inserted into your component's template.